Super Group (SGHC) Limited (SGHC) Sees a More Significant Dip Than Broader Market: Some Facts to Know

-Investors will be eagerly watching for the performance of Super Group (SGHC) Limited in its upcoming earnings disclosure.
-In that report, analysts expect Super Group (SGHC) Limited to post earnings of $0.12 per share.
-This would mark year-over-year growth of 50%.
-In the meantime, our current consensus estimate forecasts the revenue to be $513.6 million, indicating a 15.04% growth compared to the corresponding quarter of the prior year.
+Analysts and investors alike will be keeping a close eye on the performance of Super Group (SGHC) Limited in its upcoming earnings disclosure.
+On that day, Super Group (SGHC) Limited is projected to report earnings of $0.12 per share, which would represent year-over-year growth of 50%.
+Simultaneously, our latest consensus estimate expects the revenue to be $513.6 million, showing a 15.04% escalation compared to the year-ago quarter.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $0.51 per share and a revenue of $2.11 billion, representing changes of +50% and +15.1%, respectively, from the prior year.
+SGHC's full-year Zacks Consensus Estimates are calling for earnings of $0.51 per share and revenue of $2.11 billion.
+These results would represent year-over-year changes of +50% and +15.1%, respectively.

-Investors should also note any recent changes to analyst estimates for Super Group (SGHC) Limited.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the business outlook.
+It is also important to note the recent changes to analyst estimates for Super Group (SGHC) Limited.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+Consequently, upward revisions in estimates express analysts' positivity towards the business operations and its ability to generate profits.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the past month, there's been no change in the Zacks Consensus EPS estimate.
-Super Group (SGHC) Limited currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has remained unchanged.
+Super Group (SGHC) Limited presently features a Zacks Rank of #3 (Hold).

-Looking at valuation, Super Group (SGHC) Limited is presently trading at a Forward P/E ratio of 18.86.
-This denotes no noticeable deviation relative to the industry average Forward P/E of 18.86.
+Looking at its valuation, Super Group (SGHC) Limited is holding a Forward P/E ratio of 19.18.
+This signifies no noticeable deviation in comparison to the average Forward P/E of 19.18 for its industry.

 The Gaming industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 137, putting it in the bottom 45% of all 250+ industries.
+This industry, currently bearing a Zacks Industry Rank of 97, finds itself in the top 40% echelons of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report